Highest Paying Medical Jobs With Little Schooling

 Median Annual Salary: $80,570

 Radiation therapy is one job in the medical field that pays well.
 As a radiation therapist, you will work with cancer patients, surgeons, oncologists, and more.
 Your primary job duty will be to give radiation to patients, using a very high energy x-ray machine.
 Generally, these patients will be fighting cancer, of some sort.
 However, there are also illnesses that also require the use of radiation.

 You will be required to explain the procedure to the patients before you begin administering the radiation.
 You will also need to answer any questions that the patients may ask.
 There are several procedures you must follow in order to keep the patient and yourself protected from the radiation.
 You will also do actual x-rays on the patient, in order to find the correct location of the illness, before providing the radiation.
 You will be responsible for checking patient charts to find out of they have any allergies that may create a problem with the treatment.
 You will also use a computer to make sure you are providing the correct amount of radiation, as well as providing detailed records of the radiation session.
 You will need to receive some type of formal training after high school, for this career.
-You may choose to attend a vocational college or earn your associate degree.
+You may choose to attend a vocational college or earn an associate degree.
 However, it is one of the highest paying jobs in the medical field.
 The job outlook for this career is great!
 It is expected to increase rapidly over the next ten years.

 Nuclear Medicine Technologist